How to get a startup loan

 Investors might be a useful source of finance.
 You’ll have to give up a share of your business but in exchange you may get a business partner and mentor with valuable experience and knowledge.
 And further down the track, you could buy back their share.
 Learn how to find investors.

 Friends and family can be a source of funds – either as investors or lenders.
 If you choose this route, get things in writing to protect your relationships.
 Explore the pros and cons of approaching friends and family.

 Crowdfunding is another finance option.
 It can take a lot of work to put together your pitch and your idea really needs to stand out to get traction.
 Find out how crowdfunding works.

 Peer-to-peer (P2P) lending lets you borrow from one or more strangers.
-You won’t get as large an amount without security.
+You won’t get as large an amount without collateral.
 Get an intro to P2P lending.

 - Bootstrapping is the do-it-yourself method.
 You use your savings, personal credit cards, personal loans, or maybe refinance your home.
 It’s risky – if your business fails you can devastate your personal finances.